 The label will indicate if a pesticide is toxic to bees when the application contacts them directly or by residues.
 Before using the pesticide, look under the “Environmental Hazards” and “Directions for Use” headings for any precautions that need to be taken.
 See the following example.

-This pesticide is highly toxic to bees exposed to direct treatment.
-Do not apply it or allow it to drift to crops or weeds on which bees are actively foraging
+This product is highly toxic to bees exposed to direct treatment or residues on crops or weeds in bloom.

-EPA requires that labels for products containing clothianidin, dinotefuran, imidacloprid or thiamethoxan that have use directions for outdoor foliar application include a “Pollinator Protection Box” (click here to view), as well as new pollinator language (click here to view) to be added to the Directions for Use section of each label.
-In Aug, 2014, the Association of Structural Pest Control Regulatory Officials (ASPCRO) submitted a “Guidance Document for Bee Language for Neonicotinoid Products in Outdoor Structural and Turf and Ornamental Settings” to EPA.
-The EPA agreed that the interpretation of the new labeling statements by ASPCRO was appropriate and have concurred with the document.
+EPA requires that labels for products containing clothianidin, dinotefuran, imidacloprid or thiamethoxan that have use directions for outdoor foliar application include a “Pollinator Protection Box” (click here to view), as well as new pollinator language to be added to the Directions for Use section of each label.
+There are also distinct application restrictions for neonicotinoid products being applied to crops and ornamentals that are blooming and attractive to bees.

 Compiled by Wayne Buhler, PhD.